BA in the English Department at the University of Geneva

 Activities and student life

-To view the large range of cultural activities on offer within the department, please visit our page on student life. .
+To view the large range of cultural activities on offer within the department (theatre group, film club, department journal,...), please click on the Students tab at the top of the page or visit this link.
 These activities allow students of the English department to meet in an informal setting outside class.
 Moreover, the university offers an extensive range of classes, sports and creative activities for all students, which can be consulted on the following link: http://www.a-c.ch/.

 The English department strongly encourages each student to go and study abroad during his or her studies.
 There are several possibilities, which offer excellent ways of consolidating your knowledge of the English language, whilst simultaneously providing valuable experiences in renowned institutions or in a professional setting.
 Moreover, such stays abroad expose the student to a different and enriching cultural experience.
 Here are some possibilities: